sharontherese/sharon-kabel/content/post/periti-longform/index.md

 Most periti were council periti; they were appointed by the Council to support a particular committee.
 Some Council Fathers were permitted to bring private periti.

-I found several dozen private periti by searching the CNA (and only the CNA) for “expert” or “peritus” during the years 1962-1965.
+I found several dozen private periti by searching the CNA (and only the CNA) from 1960-9 for:

+> (expert OR peritus) AND council

 Since publishing this project, I have had several readers email me about a private peritus I missed.
 Each name has been added to my spreadsheet.

 ## Results

-Currently, the list contains 479 council periti and 49 private periti.
+Currently, the list contains 479 council periti, 49 private periti, and over 10,000 data points.

 Of the 479 council periti, I was able to find information about all but 19.